Jordylek/Jordylek.github.io/README.md

 * Fall 2022, STAT 201B: Introduction to Statistics at an Advanced level

 ### Hobbies
 I am passionate of dance, African culture and African History.
 I dance and teach Kizomba and UrbanKiz.
-I also love food and music.